 Although many people don't realize it, marriage is a legal contract between two people.
-It defines the rights and obligations that each party owes the other.
-It may be surprising then, to learn that unmarried couples can create contracts between themselves that also define the rights and obligations of each partner.
-These contracts go by various names but are often referred to as cohabitation agreements, non-marital contracts, or living together contracts.
-These contracts function similarly to prenuptial agreements and set forth how money, property, and debt among other things will be handled during and even after the relationship ends.
-It may seem extremely unromantic to ask your partner to make a contract with you, but in the process, it will tell you a lot about yourself, your partner, and the maturity of your relationship.
+It defines the rights and obligations that each party owes to the other.

+These agreements can offer both parties peace of mind.
+Such a legal document can establish expectations about financial support.
+If you break up, this contract can determine how shared property, like bank accounts or pets, will divide up.
+These contracts function like prenuptial agreements.
+They set forth how to handle money, property, debt, etc., during and even after the relationship ends.
+It may seem unromantic to ask your partner to make a contract with you.
+But, in the process, it will tell you a lot about yourself, your partner, and the maturity of your relationship.

 Deciding Whether You Need a Cohabitation Agreement

-It doesn't make sense to enter into a non-marital contract in every relationship that you may have.
+It doesn't make sense to enter into a non-marital contract in every relationship you may have.
 You would make quite the impression showing up to a first date with a pen and paper in hand.
-Rather, living together agreements are more appropriate for long-term relationships where a significant amount of money, property, and debt are expected to accumulate.
+Living together agreements are more appropriate for long-term relationships.
+You expect significant money, property, and debt to accumulate in a longer relationship.

 These agreements may also be a good idea for older couples to ensure that property is distributed upon their death as they wish.
-Finally, couples who just don't believe in the institution of marriage, for whatever reason, should strongly consider such an agreement.
-Even if you're morally or philosophically opposed to marriage, it's still smart to define the relationship's rights, obligations, and how property is to be distributed in the event of separation or death.
+Finally, couples who don't believe in the institution of marriage should strongly consider such an agreement.
+Even if you're morally or philosophically opposed to marriage, defining the relationship's rights and obligations is smart.

 Contracts that function similarly to marriage between unmarried couples have not always been on sound legal grounds.
-The uncertainty behind non-marital agreements came to an end in 1976, however, when the California State Supreme Court established the now widely held justification behind allowing non-marital agreements.
+But the uncertainty behind non-marital agreements ended in 1976.
+That's when the California State Supreme Court established the now widely held justification behind allowing non-marital agreements.
 In the case Marvin v.
 Marvin, the California Supreme Court held that:

-- Unmarried couples may enter into written and oral contracts that cover rights often associated with marriage (such as the rights to property acquired during the relationship).
+- Unmarried couples may enter into written and oral contracts that cover rights often associated with marriage.
+That includes rights to property acquired during the relationship.

-- Unmarried couples may create "implied" non-marital agreements, without ever writing them down or expressly speaking about them.
-Rather, a court can evaluate the couple's actions to determine if such an agreement has been implied in their relationship.
+- Unmarried couples may create "implied contracts" or non-marital agreements without writing them down or speaking about them.
+Instead, a court can review the couple's actions to determine if such an agreement has been implied in their relationship.

-- If no implied agreement is found, a judge can presume that the parties intended to "deal fairly with each other," and grant one party rights and obligations consistent with equity and fairness.
+- If a judge finds no implied agreement, they can presume that the parties intended to "deal fairly with each other."
+The judge can grant one party rights and obligations consistent with equity and fairness.

 Contents of a Cohabitation Agreement

-Non-marital contracts don't need to be overly complex or contain legal-sounding language.
-On the contrary, it's a better idea to make the agreement in plain language, and include as much, or as little detail as the couple feels is necessary, though having more detail may make resolving disputes later easier.
+Non-marital contracts don't need to be complex or contain legal-sounding language.
+It's better to make the agreement in plain language and include as much or as little detail as the couple feels is necessary.
+But having more detail may make resolving disputes later easier.
 Here are some items to consider:

-- Property accumulated during the relationship: it's important to define how property acquired during the relationship should be treated.
+- Property accumulated during the relationship: It's essential to define how to treat property acquired during the relationship.
 For example, if one person buys something during the relationship, do both parties own 50% of it?
-Does whoever bought it own it?
+Does whoever bought the property own it?
 What if the item is purchased using personal savings?

-- Property acquired by gift or inheritance: generally, people like to keep items received as gifts or by inheritance as separate property.
-If you and your partner want to do this, you need to write it down so there is no confusion.
+- Property acquired by gift or inheritance: Generally, people keep items received as gifts or by inheritance as separate property.
+If you and your partner want to do this, you should write it down so there is no confusion.

-- Property from before the relationship: many people like to keep items received before the relationship began as separate property.
-If you and your partner want to do this, you need to write it down so there's no confusion.
+- Property from before the relationship: Many people like to keep items received before the relationship began as separate property.
+If you and your partner want to do this, write it down so there's no confusion.

-- Expenses: make sure you cover how expenses will be paid.
+- Expenses: Make sure you cover how to pay expenses.
 This can be a huge area of disagreement, so it's important to write down the expectations.
-For example, you might split them 50/50, make them proportional to income, or just pool your resources into one account and pay jointly.
+For example, you might split them 50/50, make them proportional to income, or pool your resources into one account and pay jointly.

-- Separation or death: although you may not want to consider it, it's important to define what happens when the relationship ends.
+- Separation or death: Although you may not want to consider it, defining what happens when the relationship ends is important.
 It's important not to leave the status of property and money in limbo if a couple splits up.

-- Dispute resolution: in the case that a dispute arises, couples may want to define how it should be resolved.
-A typical example would include using mediation or arbitration before taking the matter to court.
+- Dispute resolution: If a dispute arises, couples may want to define how to resolve it.
+A typical example would include mediation or arbitration before taking the matter to court.

 Call a Lawyer Before You Sign Any Cohabitation Agreements